russdb/Waher/README.md

-An updated fork of the classic notepad++ theme.
+An updated fork of the classic notepad++ theme by Kristo Vaher.
 WIP.